 In a large mixing bowl, beat the butter and sugar on high until fluffy.
 Reduce speed to medium.
 With mixer on, gradually add the lukewarm (soft) almond paste, in grape-sized pieces.
 (I pinch pieces off the log of almond paste and toss them in.)
 Once all almond paste is added and incorporated, beat in the egg yolks one at a time, followed by the extracts.
 Stopping to scrape bowl often, add the dry ingredients and mix until incorporated.
 Finally, fold in the orange zest until evenly dispersed.

 Transfer dough to prepared baking pan and spread evenly to edges.
-Add the cherries, cut side down in tight-fitting rows, and press them down gently.
+Add the cherries, cut side down in rows close together, and press them down gently.
 Keep in mind that they’ll shrink and will want to move around while baked.

-Bake on the bottom rack for 10-15 minutes (10 minutes if your pan is glass or very dark metal, or if your lowest rack is especially close to the heat source).
+Bake on the bottom rack for 10-15 minutes (10 minutes if your pan is glass or very dark metal, or if your lowest rack is especially close to the heat source.
+More time is needed for lighter colored metal pans and ceramic pans).
 Move pan to center rack and bake 20-25 minutes (longer if the bottom-rack step was shorter).
-A total bake time of 35-40 minutes is generally about right.
+A total bake time of 40-45 minutes is generally about right.
 When ready, edges will be browned, area between cherries should look toasty, and cherries will be wrinkled.
 Remove from oven and let cool completely in pan to room temperature.

 If you used parchment, gently lift the cookie slab and transfer to a cutting board, and carefully remove and discard the parchment.